…I’d like to stop the stress now please.”

 - Breathe in for a count of seven, counting the numbers to yourself in your Hold breath 2 seconds and then…

-- Breathe out gently for a count of eleven, counting the numbers to yourself in your (allow your shoulders to relax on the out breath as your tummy moves in and you breath out through your nose.)
+- Breathe out gently for a count of eleven, counting the numbers to yourself in your (allow your shoulders to relax on the out-breath as your tummy moves in and you breathe out through your nose.)

 - Continue this for a few minutes.
 As you continue your body releases relaxing endorphins, dissipating any previous tension.

-If it’s easier you can change the count e.g. 3 counts for the in-breath and 5 counts for the out-breath, as long as the outward breath has the longer count.
+If it’s easier you can change the count e.g., 3 counts, for the in-breath and 5 counts for the out-breath, as long as the outward breath has the long count.

 Short term stress – acute…